bytebase/bytebase.com-old/content/blog/how-to-configure-clickhouse-ssl-connection.md

 ### Configure CA Certificate, Server Key and Server Certificate Path

-You need to specify the path of CA Certificate, Server Key, Server Certificate in the configuration file:
+You need to specify the path of CA Certificate, Server Key, Server Certificate in the configuration file, for example:

 ```xml
 <clickHouse>